Best Camping Water Container: 7 Reliable & Leak-Proof Options

 Best Ultralight

-The MSR Dromedary is the most versatile option on our list, with its soft-side design and light weight making it an equally great choice for car camping and backpacking.
+The MSR Dromedary is our top ultralight option, with its lightweight and soft-side design making it equally suitable for car camping or backpacking.

 The Dromedary is made with extra-rugged, puncture-resistant, 1,000D, polyurethane-laminated fabric.
 While not as tough as the hard plastics used on most of the hard-sided options we reviewed, this makes it more than hardy enough for the rough and tumble of camp life.
 It also has a BPA-free, food-grade lining and won’t freeze over in sub-zero temperatures.